-There are translated heat resources on the VCH website and smoke resources on the BCCDC website.
-Many of the services listed in the Resources section have translators available.
+There are translated resources on the VCH heat website and BCCDC wildfire smoke website.
+Many of the services listed in the Resource pages have translators available.
 For in-person check-ins, consider bringing translated heat resources to reference.
 For phone check-ins, see if they have an emergency contact who can translate.
-Healthlink BC also has access to translators and may be able to assist.
+Healthlink BC has access to translators and may be able to assist.
+For summer 2023, MOSAIC BC is providing heat check-ins for seniors who do not speak English or French and live in Metro Vancouver.
+Check out the MOSAIC Extreme Weather Check-In Calls registration page to learn more about the criteria and how to refer a community member.